tonyqiu1019/amazon_review_sdk/README.md

 #### If you are using Java

-Please ensure you are using Java 1.8.
+Please ensure you are using Java version 1.8.
 We use [Maven](https://maven.apache.org/) as a package manager for our java code.
 Please follow the instructions on their website to install `mvn`.
 Furthermove, the file [`examples/java/lib/IR_Base.jar`](examples/java/lib/IR_Base.jar) is a direct java archive of the [IR_Base](https://github.com/Linda-sunshine/IR_Base) repository.

 First, run the following command to install required external libraries:
 ```shell